dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 histdatacom-sidecar status --json
 ```

-Start with the packaged executable on a bundled platform wheel:
+Start with a packaged executable on an offline/private bundled wheel:

 ```sh
 histdatacom-sidecar start
 ```

-Start with an explicit Temporal executable on metadata-only artifacts or when
+Start with an explicit Temporal executable on metadata-only artifacts until the
-testing an operator-provided executable:
+runtime resolver provisions a verified cache entry:

 ```sh
 histdatacom-sidecar start --executable /path/to/temporal